muyajil/advanced-systems-lab-18/README.md

 - Generate 2K analysis tables:
   - `python -m asltesting.run --run_id [RUN_ID] --2k_analysis`
+  - The tables will be printed to stdout.

 - Run an experiment locally:
   - Requires Docker and Docker Compose to be installed